thegaiam/thegaiam/README.md

 ## Hi there 👋

-I'm Jane, a software developer based in Berlin.
+I'm theGAIAM, The Generative AI Association of Malaysia.

-- 🔭 Currently working on a side project in Rust
+- 🔭 Currently in Malaysia
-- 🌱 Learning distributed systems
+- 🌱 Learning Generative AI
-- 📫 Reach me at jane@example.com
+- 📫 Reach me at admin@thegaiam.org